-Corn, bell peppers, and green beans give this hearty soup its fresh, summery flavor; make a batch now, then freeze for up to six months.
-If you plan to freeze the soup, cook the green beans for a few minutes less than called for in step 4; this will help them retain their crunch after the soup is reheated.
+Corn, bell peppers, and green beans give this hearty soup its fresh, summery flavor; make a batch now, then freeze for up to 6 months.

 - Total Time:

 - Servings: 8

 - 1 large onion, diced (about 2 cups)

 - 2 medium red bell peppers, seeds and ribs removed, diced (2 1/2 cups)

 - 4 medium baking potatoes (about 2 1/2 pounds), peeled and cut into 3/4-inch cubes